Kentucky, Oklahoma teachers walk out of classrooms to demand higher pay, more funding

 Budget negotiators unveiled a spending plan Monday that includes increased spending for the main funding formula for K-12 schools and restored money for school buses that the state's Republican governor had proposed eliminating.

-The additional education spending would be paid for by a 6 percent sales tax on a host of services that had previously been tax-free.
+The additional education spending would be paid for by a six percent sales tax on a host of services that had previously been tax-free.

 The spending and taxing proposals cleared the Senate on Monday and went to the House, which was expected to vote on the measures later Monday.